 Charleston, South Carolina

 Cobblestone streets, pristine centuries-old mansions, and horse-drawn carriages provide the Southern Charm for historic Charleston, South Carolina.
 Charleston’s many quaint little inns and intimate B&Bs make it a perfect destination for quiet time together.
-Explore Charleston’s romantic French Quarter during the day.
+Explore Charleston’s romantic French Quarter during the day for a stylish ride.
 Take a stroll on its beautiful waterfront after dinner.
 Charleston also has many unique shops, excellent restaurants, and contemporary art galleries sprinkled throughout the city.
 For a day of sand and sun, the nearby towns of Isle of Palm, Folly Beach, and Sullivan’s Island have gorgeous beaches that rarely get too crowded.